In-app messages

 📘

-1. Deep link - navigates your customer from the In-App Message onto a specified link
+1. Deep link - navigates your customer from the in-app message onto a specified link

-2. Cancel - navigates your customer away from the In-App Message, thus quitting it
+2. Cancel - navigates your customer away from the in-app message, thus quitting it

-Limitations of the Visual Builder
+Limitations of the Native builder

 • Custom fonts are not supported.